No joke: Sunday’s comedy is cancelled.

 The plumbing at the performance space is currently out of commission.
 It may be fixed by Sunday, it may not.

 We don’t think it would be fair to Ed or to you to chance it.

 The outgoing pipes have been having problems in fits and starts for a while.
 We weren’t aware of that until it started having one of those fits a few minutes before our most recent show started… that was kinda embarrassing.
 Everyone was really sweet and understanding, but still.

 So anyway, don’t come on Sunday.
 Unless you wanna hang out with Mark a bit — he’ll be there from around 2:00 to around 4:00 puttering around just in case anybody didn’t get the news and shows up.

-Absurdist comedian Ed Smyth serves up a nonstop silly-string of brain-twisty characters and bits — absurd for adults, goofy for kids, clean for your grandma.
-October 30 at 3:00 at Stage 33 Live, 33 Bridge Street in Bellows Falls VT. $10 adults, $5 for 18 and younger.
+Comedian Ed Smyth serves up a nonstop silly-string of brain-twisty characters and bits — absurd for adults, goofy for kids, clean for your grandma.
+Maine comedian Jareth Johnson will guest.
+October 30 in a 3:00 matinee at Stage 33 Live, 33 Bridge Street in Bellows Falls VT. $10 adults, $5 for 18 and younger.
 Limited seating.
 The performance will be recorded and filmed.
 Read the press release.